chadstanbridgebf/eslint-plugin-react-native-require-testid/readme.md

 # eslint-plugin-react-native-require-testid

-This ESLint plugin is used for ensuring the testID attribute is on all relevant components in React Native.
+This ESLint plugin helps ensure that React Native components have the necessary testID attribute, which is crucial for effective testing of React Native applications.

 ## Installation